zincio/apidocs/source/includes/_orders.md

 You may also use the [shipping parameter](#shipping-object) on an order to select a shipping option once a product has been selected.
 Instead of filtering by the different offers, like the seller selection criteria, the `shipping` parameter will choose the shipping speed on the selected offer.
 This is useful for ensuring the product will arrive by a specific day.
 For example, if you set `"max_days": 5` on the `shipping` parameter, the Zinc API would attempt to select the cheapest shipping method that took less than 5 days to arrive.
 Thus, if there was a shipping method that took 3 days and cost $10 and another shipping method that took 7 days but cost $2, the first shipping option would be selected.

-## Order bundling

-The bundling feature groups orders together before placing them.
-This is often advantageous on retailers where larger orders are given free shipping.
-To use bundling, you only need to specify `bundled: true` when placing an order request.
-Bundling currently only works on the following retailers: `amazon`, `amazon_uk`.

-The bundling feature allows you to take advantage of free shipping over $50 (on Amazon) without having to change your Zinc integration.
-Bundling will take the shipping addresses, products, and quantities from separate orders and will group them together into a single order, making sure that each product is routed correctly.
-The order requests and responses remain exactly the same.
-The only difference is when the order is placed.
-The order bundling feature will wait for enough orders in the queue before launching a bundled order.
-The exact dynamics are as follows:

-1. The order bundler will wait until $55 in products have been purchased.
-As soon as more than $55 of products have been queued with `bundled: true`, the bundler will launch a new order.
-2. If the order bundler has waited for longer than 6 hours and has not yet obtained $55 in products, it will launch an order with whatever products are currently in the queue.

-Note that the order bundler will not group together two orders which have the same product ids.

-## Amazon Email Verification

-Amazon occasionally requires additional verification of account ownership by emailing you a code to enter during login.
-If this happens during an order, you will receive an `account_locked_verification_required` error.
-In this case, please check the email associated with the account and obtain the verification code.
-Then resubmit your order and supply the code as `verification_code` under the `retailer_credentials` object.
-Another option is to enable Two Factor Authentication on your account and supply the 'totp_2fa_key' with every order, which will skip Amazon email verification, for more detail review the info on ['retailer_credentials'](#retailer-credentials-object)

 ## Aborting an order

 > Example order abort request